Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Sun Devils have been favored by 8.5 points or more four times this season and have covered the spread in two of them.

-- Arizona State's games this year have hit the over on four of seven set point totals (57.1%).
+- Arizona State's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Arizona State scores more than 28.6 points, it is 2-1 against the spread and 4-0 overall.
+- Arizona State is 2-1 against the spread and 4-0 overall in games when it puts up more than 28.6 points.

-- In games that Arizona State amasses more than 392.8 yards, the team is 3-3 against the spread and 5-2 overall.
+- Arizona State is 3-3 against the spread and 5-2 overall when the team totals more than 392.8 yards.

 - The Sun Devils have turned the ball over three more times (15 total) than the Trojans have forced a turnover (12) this season.